Download the "Zello Walkie Talkie" app on your smartphone:

 Lightweight design is of course the way to go...while not jeopardizing overall stiffness.

 Stress analysis of the chassis has been completed to find the right compromise.
-After extensive optimization work (chassis thickness, protective foam volume, metal parts design, material selection...), the overall weight of the car is expected to be below 64kg.
+Every aspect was optimized to get the lightest prototype possible: chassis thickness, protective foam volume, metal parts design, material selection...

 CAD data is open access in Onshape!

-Chassis, steering wheel, battery packs & lid, bodywork, windscreen, roll hoop, motor tray, locating & quick release pins, mounting holes, chain transmission & tension mechanism, uprights, seatbelts, master switch integration, floating anchor nuts, double nuts, bolts, wheel hub & spokes, etc... all parts have been carefully detailed so that the 424 Greenpower prototype does not remain a virtual concept.
+Chassis, steering wheel, tires, battery packs & lid, bodywork, windscreen, adjustable mirrors, roll hoop, motor tray, camera housing, transponder location, helmet fairing, locating & quick release pins, mounting holes, chain transmission & tension mechanism as well as platewheel & pinions (8 gear ratios in total), uprights, seatbelts, master switch & horn integration, floating anchor nuts, double nuts, bolts, wheel hub & spokes, etc... all parts have been carefully detailed so that the 424 Greenpower prototype does not remain a virtual concept.
 Even the livery has been adapted to help with applying to the real car!

-The car will be assembled by the Chainreaction race team.
+The car was assembled by the Chainreaction race team.

 Every component has been designed with technical feasibility in mind :